kingsofcoms/PoloniexAutoTrader/README.md

  #### To Do
 - Some changes have been made which need testing
 - Moving average cross over strategy to upload
+- Get Timer to start on a divison of Market Period / Hour / Day

 #### Dependencies
 Make sure to download, build and reference my fork of PoloniexApi.Net from my repo.